 We are proactive with authorities such as the Mississippi Department of Environmental Quality (DEQ) to streamline the permit process and modernise permit requirements and we seek to identify opportunities to improve on regulatory requirements.
 For instance, Australis has transitioned our flares from steady-on pilot lights to auto-ignition systems to reduce pilot fuel consumption.

-In 2020, Australis participated in the US Federal Environmental Protection Agency's (EPA) Greenhouse Gas (GHG) Reporting Program by submitting data on operations.
-At the date of the 2020 Annual Report, the 2020 data was not available but is included in this report together with 2019 data.
-In addition, Australis has been able to prepare and include its 2021 data in this report.
+In 2021, Australis participated in the US Federal Environmental Protection Agency's (EPA) Greenhouse Gas (GHG) Reporting Program by submitting data on operations.
+Australis has prepared and included its estimated 2022 data in this report, although final data, subject to independent review, is not submitted until the end of March 2023.

-Australis produced the following gross volumes during 2019, 2020 and 2021 (note these are production volumes and not sales volumes) from our operated assets in Mississippi (approximately 99% of production).
+Australis produced the following gross volumes during 2021 and 2022 (note these are production volumes and not sales volumes) from our operated assets in Mississippi.